-1. Our World: This relates to ontologies, as we share a desire for our knowledges to have an overarching understanding of "how our world is", albeit with differences as to what we deem these to be.
+1. OUR WORLD This relates to ontologies, as we share a desire for our knowledges to have an overarching understanding of "how our world is," albeit with differences as to what we deem these to be.
 The "big pattern" question here is: What do we believe the natural world to be?

-- A possible response from within Indigenous science is: beings ... interconnective and animate ... spirit + energy + matter ... with constant change (flux) within balance and wholeness. - A possible response from within Western science is: objects ... comprised of parts and wholes characterized by systems and emergences ... energy + matter ... with evolution. - A visual that complements these words is provided in Fig. 7.
+• A possible response from within Indigenous science is: beings ... interconnective and animate ... spirit + energy + matter ... with constant change (flux) within balance and wholeness.

+- A possible response from within Western science is: objects ... composed of parts and wholes characterized by systems and emergences ... energy + matter ... with evolution. - A visual that complements these words is provided in Figure 10.7.

-2. Our Key Concepts and Actions: This relates to epistemologies, as we share a desire for our knowledges to observe key values albeit with differences as to what we deem these to be.
+2. OUR KEY CONCEPTS AND ACTIONS This relates to epis-temologies, as we share a desire for our knowledges to observe key values, albeit with differences as to what we deem these to be.
 The "big pattern" question here is: What do we value as "ways of coming to know" the natural world, i.e. what are our key concepts and actions?

-- A possible response from within Indigenous science is: respect, relationship, reverence, reciprocity, ritual (ceremony), repetition, responsibility (after Archibald, J., 2001, Editorial: sharing Aboriginal knowledge and Aboriginal ways of knowing.
-Canadian Journal of Native Education, 25(1), 1-5). - A possible response from within Western science is: hypothesis (making and testing), data collection, data analysis, model, and theory construction. - A visual that complements these words is provided in Fig. 8.
+- A possible response from within Indigenous science is: respect, relationship, reverence, reciprocity, ritual (ceremony), repetition, responsibility (after Archibald 2001). - A possible response from within Western science is: hypothesis (making and testing), data collection, data analysis, model and theory construction. - A visual that complements these words is provided in Figure 10.8.

-3. Our Languages and Methodologies: We can focus on core concepts for the languages and methodologies that structure our knowledges, as we share a tendency to want such albeit with differences as to what we deem these to be.
+3. OUR LANGUAGES AND METHODOLOGIES We can focus on core concepts for the languages and methodologies that structure our knowledges, as we share a tendency to want such, albeit with differences as to what we deem these to be.
 The "big pattern" question here is: What can remind us of the complexity within our ways of knowing?

-- A possible response from within Indigenous science is: weaving of patterns within nature's patterns via creative relationships and reciprocities among love, land, and life (vigour) that are constantly reinforced and nourished by Aboriginal languages. - A possible response from within Western science is: un-weaving of nature's patterns (especially ٠ via analytic logic and the use of instruments) to cognitively reconstruct them, especially using mathematical language (rigour) and computer models. - A visual that complements these words is provided in Fig. 9.
+- A possible response from within Indigenous science is: weaving of patterns within nature's patterns via creative relationships and reciprocities among love, land, and life (vigour) that are constantly reinforced and nourished by Aboriginal languages. - A possible response from within Western science is: un-weaving of nature's patterns (especially via analytic logic and the use of instruments) to cognitively reconstruct them, especially using mathematical language (rigour) and computer models. - A visual that complements these words is provided in Figure 10.9.

-4. Our Overall Knowledge Objectives: We can focus on objectives, as we share a desire for our knowledges to have overall purpose albeit with differences as to what we deem these to be.
-The "big pattern" question here is: What overall goals do we have for our ways of knowing?
+4. OUR OVERALL KNOWLEDGE OBJECTIVES: We can focus on objectives, as we share a desire for our knowledges to have overall purpose, albeit with differences as to what we deem these to be.